 - The Desert View Cultural Demonstrators are members of the 11 tribes traditionally associated with the canyon.
 As the original stewards of natural resources, American Indians conduct demonstrations that allow visitors to interact with and learn about their cultures firsthand and also do traditional crafts.

 - The 100 Years of Grand online exhibit showcases and allows people access for the first time to thousands of photos and documents from the early history of the canyon.
 All of the historic materials have been digitized and delivered to three different repositories in Arizona: Arizona State University, Northern Arizona University, and Grand Canyon National Park.

 - The Splendor and Spectacle Exhibit is running all year until September in the NAU Cline Library in Flagstaff, Arizona.
 This exhibit, in conjunction with the National Park Museum Collections, presents archives of thousands of physical items that are related to the canyon and the Colorado River.

 - National Park Fee-Free Days are days throughout the year when the entrance fee to the park is waived and entrance to the park is free.
 In 2019, those dates are: January 21, April 20, August 25, September 28, and November 11.

 All of these events are excellent opportunities to explore some of the rich history of this magnificent National Park.

 Pink® Jeep® Tours is proud to celebrate the centennial of Grand Canyon National Park and provide guests with an opportunity to experience this natural wonder.
-Offering the safest, most trusted and captivating tours of any outfitter in the Southwest, Pink Jeep Tours travels to Grand Canyon from each of its southwest locations: Sedona, AZ, Las Vegas, Smoky Mountains, TN and at the South Rim of the canyon itself.
-Tours depart daily. ()
+Offering the safest, most trusted and captivating tours of any outfitter in the Southwest, Pink Jeep Tours travels to Grand Canyon from each of its southwest locations: Sedona, the Grand Canyon itself, and Las Vegas.
+Tours depart daily.